Skip to content

 Short answers, pulled from the story.

-How many people died during the Direct Action Day riots in Calcutta?
+How many people died in the Direct Action Day riots in Calcutta?